List of north–south roads in Toronto: St. George Street

 St. George Street is named after local resident Quetton St. George.
-This street passes through the University of Toronto.
+This street passes through the University of Toronto's St. George campus, which is named for the street.

 University Avenue

 University Avenue shares its origins with College Street as one of the two private entrances to King's College (now the University of Toronto) opened in 1829.
 King's College was chartered by Henry Bathurst, 3rd Earl Bathurst two years earlier.
 Both roads were known as College Avenue.
 In an attempt to create a stately elegant driveway to the college, the road was cut 120 feet wide and lined with chestnut trees and ornamental fences.
 A gatehouse designed by John Howard sat at the entranceway at present-day Queen and University.
 The road quickly became an obstacle to the growing city, and the gates surrounding it were torn down in 1859.

-As part of a depression relief program, University was extended south of Queen Street to meet York Street at Front beginning in 1929.
+As part of a depression relief program, university was extended south of Queen Street to meet York Street at Front beginning in 1929.